DomiKamu/OhmerPrems/docs/modules/6OP-DX/Manual.md

 - OP SWITCH (operator on/off toggle).
 - OP MODE (RATIO/FIXED toggle).
-- OP EG levels (L1, L2, L3, and L4).
-- OP BREAKPOINT (displayed "BREAK POINT=" in DX7-emulated LCD/OLED).
+- OP BREAKPOINT potentiometer (displayed "BREAK POINT=" in DX7-emulated LCD/OLED).
 - OP L. CURVE potentiometer.
 - OP R. CURVE potentiometer.
 - LFO KEY SYNC toggle.
 - OSC KEY SYNC toggle.
 - LFO WAVEFORM selector.
-- PITCH EG levels (L1, L2, L3, and L4).
-- OUTPUT LEVEL potentiometer.
+- OUTPUT master LEVEL potentiometer.

 ---

 ### MOD.
 KEY<a name="modkey"></a>

-**Tab** key is the default factory "modifier" (mod) key, because **left Control** (**left Command** on MacOS X computers) are used by VCV Rack 2 core to do fine potentiometer adjustment (when held).
-Also, by the same principle, **left Alt** (**left Option** on MacOS X computers) is used to scroll the rack's view, when held!
+**Tab** key is the default factory "modifier" (mod) key, because **left Control** (**left Command** on MacOS X computers) are used by VCV Rack 2 core to do fine potentiometer adjustment, when held.

-:information_source: Mod. key can be changed from **Preferences** screen, but it's not recommended (due to potential conflicts vs. VCV Rack 2 basic features).
+:information_source: Mod. key can be changed from **Preferences** screen, instead of **Tab** key, the mod. key can be **left Control** (**left Command** on MacOS X computers) but it's not recommended due to potential conflict vs. VCV Rack 2 _fine potentiometer adjust_ feature.
+Other possible key may be the **T** key.

-- By holding the mod. key, then touching a DX7 parameter (potentiometer), this add the parameter as target in first available modulation (if at least one modulation slot is available), then bring the **Modulation Matrix** screen automatically: the lastest displayed modulation have its target pre-defined. :warning: **This feature isn't available for _6OP-DX Kompakt_ module!**
+- By holding the mod. key, then touching a DX7 parameter (potentiometer), this add the related DX7 parameter as target in first available modulation (if at least one modulation is available), then bring the **Modulation Matrix** screen, automatically.
+The lastest displayed modulation have its target automatically pre-defined! :warning: **This feature isn't available for _6OP-DX Kompakt_ module**, because this module doesn't have DX7 potentiometers!

-- Either _6OP-DX_ and _6OP-DX Kompakt_ module also can use the mod. key from **Modulation Matrix** screen: when a modulation target is hovered by mouse cursor, the box and the modulation target name are displayed using yellow color: by "touching" (left-mouse clicking) the box, this jump to the next operator (same parameter), instead of next DX7 parameter in sequence.
-It's a way to reduce clicks number over the target "box"!
+- Either _6OP-DX_ and _6OP-DX Kompakt_ module also can use the mod. key from **Modulation Matrix** screen: when a modulation target is hovered by mouse cursor, its box and modulated target name are highlighted by yellow color (instead of cyan): by "touching" (left-mouse clicking) the box, this jump to the next operator (COARSE parameter), instead of next DX7 parameter (sequentially).
+It's a way to reduce number of mouse-clicks over the target "box"!

+---

+### MODULATION MATRIX: FAST TARGET ASSIGNMENT<a name="fastassign"></a>

+:warning: The following procedure is applicable to _6OP-DX_ module only (_6OP-DX Kompakt_ module doesn't embed DX7 potentiometers!)

+- Place the mouse cursor over the DX7 parameter (potentiometer) you'll want to become as modulated (target).
+- Press and hold the mod. (modifier) key - it's the **Tab** by default, and hold it.
+- Touch the potentiometer (left-mouse click).

+The **Modulation Matrix** screen is automatically opened by this action.
+The lastest displayed modulation doesn't have modulation source, is set as ABSOLUTE, not inverted, 100%, but the DX7 potentiometer is the modulation target (modulated DX7 parameter).

+Please remember the button-based DX7 parameters, also **L. CURVE** and **R. CURVE** (any operator), and the **OUTPUT LEVEL** (master) potentiometer can't be assigned as modulation target.